libjxl/libjxl/doc/building_and_testing.md

 `ci.sh` sets up extra environment variables that are needed for testing.

-This assumes that you already have a cross-compiling environment set up and the library dependencies are already installed for the target architecture as well which is tricky to do in some cases.
-For this reason we provide a [jpegxl docker container](developing_in_docker.md) already configured to cross-compile and run for other architectures which is also used in our continuous integration pipeline.
+This assumes that you already have a cross-compiling environment set up and the library dependencies are already installed for the target architecture as well.

 For example, to compile for the `aarch64-linux-gnu` target triplet you can run: